rjpcasalino/web_bt/src/index.md

 <span style="margin: 50%;">&#167;</span>

-I went to the [School of the Art Institute of Chicago (SAIC)](https://en.wikipedia.org/wiki/School_of_the_Art_Institute_of_Chicago) to obtain a BFA.
-While there, I wrote HTML, painted, wrote poetry and verse, watched classic [Hong Kong cinema](https://en.wikipedia.org/wiki/A_Better_Tomorrow), and rode the [CTA](https://en.wikipedia.org/wiki/Chicago_Transit_Authority) at night and I recall kind token-takers willing to let a penniless white boy in from the cold.
-Winters can be worse there than some cities in Russia.
-Walls of ice hitting one's body.
-After my time in that most American of American cities I moved down to the American South, living in New Orleans and later Atlanta.
-I fixed computers and wrote code all along the way.

 > "The most effective debugging tool is still careful thought, coupled with judiciously placed print statements."
 >> <span>&mdash;</span>Brian Kernighan